veithen/veithen.github.io/_posts/2015-01-21-referrer-spam.md

 spammer.
 Note however that the technical explanation given in that infographic is not entirely accurate, as we will show later.

+Fake referrals with the characteristics described above are now commonly called *ghost referrals*.
-It is important to distinguish referrer spam from another form of nuisance, namely bots that automatically crawl your site and that leave similar traces in your analytics data.
+It is important to distinguish this particular type of spam from another form of nuisance, namely bots that automatically crawl your site and that leave similar traces in your analytics data.
 The typical example for this is the [Semalt crawler][semalt]{:nofollow}.
 Producing entries in your site's referrer list is (probably) not their primary purpose, but they do so as a side effect.
 They can be distinguished by the fact that page titles and hostnames are reported correctly.

-In the present article I will not discuss bots any further and focus only on genuine referrer spam, also known as *ghost referrals*.
+In the present article I will not discuss bots any further and focus only on ghost referral spam.
 In particular I would like to address two things.
-First, I will describe in depth how referrer spam works and try to debunk some common misconceptions about it.
+First, I will describe in depth how this type of spam works and try to debunk some common misconceptions about it.
 Then I will discuss possible solutions for that problem.
 This includes solutions that have been proposed elsewhere as well as an alternative solution that I find more robust.

-## How referrer spam works
+## How ghost referral spam works

-To show how referrer spam works, we first need to examine how page views are reported to Google Analytics.
+To show how ghost referral spam works, we first need to examine how page views are reported to Google Analytics.
 When a page is loaded, the [tracking code][tracking-code] will send a GET request to `http://www.google-analytics.com/collect` to record the page view.
 The exact protocol is described in the [Measurement Protocol Reference][protocol-reference], but here we are only interested in the minimal set of query parameters that need to be provided for the page tracking